 My Dutch biking companion planned out our route for the day — we were going to ride from downtown Siem Reap to the Landmine Museum that was up near Banteay Srei and then head back into town via Angkor Wat.
 I didn’t realize that he had mapped out a route that went around the traffic through Angkor Wat on the way to the Landmine Museum — it was a pleasant surprise.

-While the road we took was more or less deserted, it was also a dirt road.
+While the road we biked was more or less deserted, it was also a dirt road.
 We took that road for almost an hour before turning onto a main paved road that led to the Landmine Museum.
 We stopped a few times to enjoy the view on the dirt road — we also waved to all the children who shouted “hello” to us (something that doesn’t happen inside Angkor Wat or in Siem Reap).
 We saw no tuk tuks or cars on that road, only a few local bicycle riders and even fewer motorbikes.

 As we began biking along the main road to the northeast of Angkor Wat, there were still few other vehicles — we left early enough on the ride to avoid the crowd that would be headed to Banteay Srei (our tour stopped there the previous day just before lunch and we arrived at the Landmine Museum a little before 11 am).

 The Landmine Museum was much more interesting than I expected.
 There was a lot of history about landmines and how they spread across Cambodia.
 There was also the story of Aki Ra, who started out as a child soldier for the Khmer Rouge before defecting to Vietnam and then returning to Cambodia to begin de-mining the country on his own.
 The tour of the small museum was given by Aki Ra’s partner at the Landmine Relief Fund, Bill Morse.
 Besides clearing landmines in Cambodia, the organization provides education to orphans and college scholarships to even more Cambodian children.